New Discovery

 But Laura was persistent and after consulting her neurologist, who had to approve her trying the device since FlowOx is not yet approved for MS, she went home to try out the equipment.

-Laura called the office a few days later and reported that she, for the first time in years, had slept through the night without any problems and that she finally had found a solution to her problems.
+Laura called the office a few days later and reported that she, for the first time in years, had slept through the night without any problems.
+She felt that she finally had found a solution to her problems.
 We congratulated her and were happy that it worked out for her!

 EXCITE International: Early Technology Evaluation